 When most people think of successfull business, they think of growing turnovers and large profits.
 Whilst these are important and necessary metrics for any business, we think success is defined a little differently.
 XDream was founded with a clear mission to support progression in skydiving, and we prefer to measure our success by the number of happy customers whom we have helped - be it fulfilling an online order, introducing someone to our amazing sport, or simply helping them out with some useful advice.

-Looking beyond this at the bigger picture, we all (as individuals and businesses) share this planet and it's resources, and every one of us must do our bit to ensure that we may all continue to do so into the future.
-Skydiving may not be an inherantly an exo-friendly sport, however that doesn't mean we shouldn't do what we can to minimise waste and help those around us.
+Looking beyond this at the bigger picture, we all (as individuals and businesses) share this planet and its resources, and every one of us must do our bit to ensure that we may all continue to do so into the future.
+Skydiving may not be an inherantly eco-friendly sport, however that doesn't mean we shouldn't do what we can to minimise waste and help those around us.

 Below we break down different areas of our business and practices which we consider to constitute some of our "corporate responsibility", both within the sport and on a wider scale.
 We'd also love to hear any ideas that you might have for further targets.